Paapam Cheyyathavar Kalleriyatte

 Paapam Cheyyathavar Kalleriyatte is a 2020 Indian Malayalam-language satirical film written and directed by Shambhu Purushothaman and produced by Sanju S. Unnithan.
 The film features an ensemble cast of Vinay Forrt, Tini Tom, Srinda Arhaan, Santhy Balachandran, Arun Kurian, Anumol, James Elias, Alencier Ley Lopez and Anil Nedumangad.
-The music was composed by Prashant Pillai and background score of the film was done by Dawn Vincent.
-The film was Shambhu Purushothaman's second attempt after Vedivazhipadu (2013).
+The music was composed by Prashant Pillai and background score by Dawn Vincent.
+The film was Purushothaman's second directorial after Vedivazhipadu (2013).

 Plot

 Christians believe that marriages are made in heaven.
 It is a satirical take on the belief, which is reinforced through marriage rituals, about the Christian marriage and the reality of it as seen around us.

 The title of the movie is an allusion to an utterance of Jesus in John 8:7, He that is without sin among you, let him first cast a stone at her.

 Paapam Cheyyathavar Kalleriyatte begins with discussions between two seemingly rich and affluent Christian families.
 The conversations in the background distinctly show an arranged marriage being fixed and moves on to the topic of dowry.
 Rohan, who is said to have secured a prospective career at Google in the US, is set to marry Linda.
 Their families have arranged the alliance and Linda's parents have offered ₹10 crore as dowry.
 The groom's family forbids Rohan from communicating with Linda before marriage, and the couple hardly meet.
 Rohan's brother Roy is in a financial crisis and sees the marriage as the solution.
 But on the day of the betrothal, things take a turn for the worse when both families discover certain secrets.